Leviticus Chapter 5 Summary

 Discussion Questions for Leviticus, Chapter 5

 2. Leviticus 5:2 begins a list about coming in touch with various unclean animals and people and it being a sin.
-Define what is unclean about a human being and how can we share the gospel with an unclean person in today's society?
+Define what is unclean about a human being and how we can share the gospel with an unclean person in today's society.
 How has this changed since the time of the law of Leviticus?

 3. Leviticus 5:4 mentions hearing a rash oath and giving an offering for forgiveness.
 What do you think is a rash oath?
 Why would you need to offer a sacrifice of forgiveness for it?

 8. Why does God require the sacrifice of unblemished animals in Leviticus 5 and other chapters in Leviticus?
 How would today's society react to this animal sacrifice?
-If the sacrificial law was still in effect today, how would it affect the church?
+If the sacrificial law were still in effect today, how would it affect the church?

 9. In what ways might the practice of bringing offerings for unintentional sins, as outlined in Leviticus 5, foster a greater sense of mindfulness and intentionality in our actions?